 Talking with your healthcare provider

 Once your cancer is staged, your healthcare provider will talk with you about what the stage means for your treatment.
+Be sure to ask your healthcare provider to explain the stage of your cancer to you in a way you can understand.
 Make sure to ask any questions or talk about your concerns.

-Cunningham, Louise, RN,Stump-Sutliff, Kim, RN, MSN, AOCNS
+Cunningham, Louise, RN,Levy, Adam S, MD,Stump-Sutliff, Kim, RN, MSN, AOCNS